Updated on August 22, 2022

 The third ground for a fault divorce in Texas can be invoked when your spouse is convicted of a felony.
 The court will grant a divorce based on a felony conviction if your spouse was convicted of a felony during the course of your marriage, sentenced to at least 12 months in jail, and wasn’t pardoned.

-The court would not grant a divorce due to a conviction of a felony if your spouse was convicted based on your testimony, but you can still obtain a divorce on other grounds.
+The court would not grant a divorce due to a conviction of a felony if your spouse were convicted based on your testimony, but you can still obtain a divorce on other grounds.

 Abandonment

-If your spouse has voluntarily left or abandoned you for over a year, you could file for a divorce on the grounds of abandonment.
+If your spouse has voluntarily left or abandoned you for over a year with no return visits, you could file for a divorce on the grounds of abandonment.
 Learn how to prove abandonment in a divorce.

 No matter what grounds you are pursuing, you need to be able to prove them to obtain a divorce.